T R A V E L / C I T Y G U I D E S

 POLLEN STREET SOCIAL

+Celebrated chef Ollie Dabbous showcases his rule-breaking culinary talents at Henrietta Restaurant, his new 2017 dining venture nestled within the boutique-chic Henrietta Hotel in Covent Garden.
+Try as many exquisitely flavoursome dishes as you can, and make sure to finish with the sumptuous freshly-baked warm madeleines with Chantilly cream.
 Following the success of his smash-hit restaurants in Paris, celebrated chef Gregory Marchand has transported his soul-satisfying gourmand French cuisine to the English capital.
 Frenchie restaurant's stylish two-story dining space in Covent Garden hints at its Parisian roots with banquette seating and elegant parquet floors, while the chef's sharing-style menu showcases creative dishes such as duck foie gras with smoked eel and beets, veal and scallop tartare and the signature pulled-pig slider.
 Celebrated British chef Jason Atherton wows with his creative and sophisticated spin on classic British cuisine at Pollen Street Social.
-It's best to book ahead at this seductive Michelin-starred London hot spot. ££
+It's best to book ahead at this Michelin-starred London hot spot. ££

 Frenchie Covent Garden: 16 Henrietta Street, Covent Garden, London WC2E 8QH